cthomas88/python-for-beginners/concatination.md

 Notice here we have two strings, with an addition operator in the middle of them.
 The resulting output of this, if we were to put a print statement in front of the strings, would look like this:

+<pre><code>"I would like to visit Disney World in Florida."</code></pre>

+Pay close attention to the original statements, I placed a space before the word visit, at the beginning of the second string.
+If I hadn't, then resulting output would look like this: